Bee Venom

 Source: Reiter, Ch., (2007): Bienengift gegen Entzündungen – Ein Beitrag zur Schaffung wissenschaftlicher Grundlagen für Apitherapeutische Behandlungskonzepte.
 Endbericht

-I want to know more
+I want to know more (in german)

 Source: Lee JA, Son MJ, Choi J, Yun KJ, Jun JH, Lee MS. Bee venom acupuncture for rheumatoid arthritis: a systematic review protocol.
 BMJ Open.
 2014 Apr 23;4(4):e004602. doi: 10.1136/bmjopen-2013-004602.
 PMID: 24760349; PMCID: PMC4010843.

-I want to know more
+I want to know moreNational library of Medicine

 The use of Bee Venom has also shown promising benefits against different types of cancer as well as anti-viral activity, even against the challenging human immunodeficiency virus (HIV).